 We are currently not a party to any material legal or administrative proceedings, and we are not aware of threatened material legal or administrative proceedings against us.
 We may from time to time become a party to various legal or administrative proceedings arising in the ordinary course of our business.
 However, our legal counsel has advised us that we may have violated Section 402 of the Sarbanes-Oxley Act that prohibits an issuer from, among others, extending or maintaining credit to its directors or executive officers.
 We have extended and maintained some credit to two of our former directors, one of whom was also a former officer.
-Lily Wang, our former director and CFO until March 22, 2006, owed us a loan in the amount of approximately \$1.8 million as of October 2004 arising from her earlier acquisition of Tangshan Yian's equity interest in Sinovac Beijing.
-As of June 30, 2006, the aggregate principal amount of the loan and the accrued interests amounted to approximately \$0.55 million.
-Another former director, Heping Wang, also owed us unpaid capital contribution in the amount of \$2.6 million in earlier 2004 although the full amount of this capital contribution had been settled by November 2004.
-As of December 31, 2005, Mr. Wang still owed us accrued interests on the \$2.6 million promissory note in the amount of \$156,468.
-The management chose to conservatively value the amount owing and set up a 100% provision in 2005.
-In addition, Heping Wang, in connection with his transfer of 100% equity interest in Tangshan Yian to us in 2004, agreed to assume and indemnify Tangshan Yian's loan obligations in an aggregate amount of RMB 10.8 million comprising the RMB 9 million principal amount of the loan in RMB 9 million and a RMB 1.8 million funding fee.
-Heping Wang has yet to pay us the RMB 10.8 million.
-In an effort to take immediate remedial steps to address any potential violation of the Sarbanes-Oxley Act, we issued a loan repayment letter on June 22, 2006 to each of Lily Wang and Heping Wang demanding immediate full repayment by them of all outstanding loan balances including accrued interests.
-Although we have not received any repayment from them as the date of this annual report, we intend to aggressively seek their prompt and full repayment.
+Lily Wang, our former director and CFO until March 22, 2006, owed us a loan in the amount of approximately \$1.8 million as of October 2004 arising from her earlier acquisition in September 2003 of Tangshan Yian's equity interest in Sinovac Beijing.
+As of December 31, 2006, this loan has been fully repaid.
+Another former director, Heping Wang, also owed us unpaid capital contribution to Tangshan Yian in the amount of \$2.6 million in early 2004, although the full amount of this capital contribution had been settled by November 2004.
+As of December 31, 2006, Mr. Wang still owed us accrued interests on the \$2.6 million promissory note in the amount of \$156,468.
+In addition, Heping Wang, in connection with his transfer of 100% equity interest in Tangshan Yian to us in 2004, agreed to assume and indemnify Tangshan Yian's loan obligations in an aggregate amount of RMB 10.8 million comprising the RMB 9 million principal amount of the loan and a RMB 1.8 million funding fee.
+Heping Wang has yet to repay us RMB 10.8 million.

+We took remedial steps to address the potential violation of the Sarbanes-Oxley Act by issuing a loan repayment letter on June 22, 2006 to each of Lily Wang and Heping Wang demanding immediate full repayment by them of all outstanding loan balances including accrued interests.
+We have received full repayment of the loan owed by Lily Wang.
+Heping Wang also paid accrued interests on the \$2.6 million promissory note in the amount of \$164,291 and part of outstanding loan related to equity transfer of Tangshan Yian in the amount of \$400,000 (equivalent to RMB3,098,240).
+As of the date of this annual report, Heping Wang still owed us RMB7,701,760.
+Heping Wang has undertaken to pay the balance in full by May 31, 2007.
 For more detailed description of the foregoing transactions, see Section B captioned "Related Party Transactions" of Item 7 of this annual report.